Charlie Hebdo: 2006 publication

 Controversy arose over the publication's edition of 9 February 2006.
-Under the title "Mahomet débordé par les intégristes" ("Muhammad overwhelmed by fundamentalists"), the front page showed a cartoon of a weeping Muhammad saying "C'est dur d'être aimé par des cons" ("it's hard being loved by jerks").
+Under the title "Mahomet débordé par les intégristes" ("Muhammad overwhelmed by fundamentalists"), the front page showed a cartoon of a weeping Muhammad saying "C'est dur d'être aimé par des cons" ("it's hard being loved by idiots").
 The newspaper reprinted the twelve cartoons of the Jyllands-Posten Muhammad cartoons controversy and added some of their own.
 Compared to a regular circulation of 100,000 sold copies, this edition enjoyed great commercial success.
 160,000 copies were sold and another 150,000 were in print later that day.

 In response, French President Jacques Chirac condemned "overt provocations" which could inflame passions.
 "Anything that can hurt the convictions of someone else, in particular religious convictions, should be avoided," Chirac said.
 The Grand Mosque of Paris, the Muslim World League and the Union of French Islamic Organisations (UOIF) sued, claiming the cartoon edition included racist cartoons.
 A later edition contained a statement by a group of twelve writers warning against Islamism.

 The suit by the Grand Mosque and the UOIF reached the courts in February 2007.
 Publisher Philippe Val contended "[i]t is racist to imagine that they can't understand a joke", while Francis Szpiner, the lawyer for the Grand Mosque, explained the suit: "Two of those caricatures make a link between Muslims and Muslim terrorists.
 That has a name and it's called racism."

 Future president Nicolas Sarkozy sent a letter to be read in court expressing his support for the ancient French tradition of satire.
 François Bayrou and future president François Hollande also expressed their support for freedom of expression.
 The French Council of the Muslim Faith (CFCM) criticised the expression of these sentiments, claiming that they were politicising a court case.

 On 22 March 2007, executive editor Val was acquitted by the court.
 The court followed the state attorney's reasoning that two of the three cartoons were not an attack on Islam, but on Muslim terrorists, and that the third cartoon with Muhammad with a bomb in his turban should be seen in the context of the magazine in question, which attacked religious fundamentalism.